altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 *There was a scuffling of chairs, and Kent turned around to see they were gone* }
 {
-~Both were going to the same place~
+~Both were going to the same place.
-~And he was faced with a choice~
+And he was faced with a choice~
 'K::Continue following Martha?
 Or tail this new person for a while?
 Someone who has never seen his face.'
 ~To his right was a flight board~
 *He studied it*
-~There was no other place they could have meant~
+~There was no other place they could have meant.
-~New York~
+New York...
-~He would be going to the same place regardless~
+He would be going to the same place regardless.
-~And tailing Martha - maybe she would see him on a cramped plane~ *He fished in his pocket - pulled out a coin*
+And tailing Martha - maybe she would see him on a cramped plane~ *He fished in his pocket - pulled out a coin*
 'Heads - Martha, tails - this new fellow.'
-*He flipped the coin in the air and caught it*
+*He flipped the coin in the air and caught it.
-*Then he slammed it into the back of his other palm* ~Tails~
+Then he slammed it into the back of his other palm* ~Tails~
 }
 {